 Our certification under the App Store Review Guidelines and Google Play Developer Program Policies.

-We certify that CVOsc's data usage complies with the Apple App Store Review Guidelines (including the App Privacy Details requirements) and the Google Play Developer Program Policies (including the User Data policy and the Families policy).
+We certify that CVOsc's data usage complies with the Apple App Store Review Guidelines (including the App Privacy Details requirements) and the Google Play Developer Program Policies (including the User Data policy, the SDK policy, and the Families policy).
 Specifically:

 CVOsc is a tool for musicians, audio engineers, and Eurorack / modular synth users.
 It is not directed at children under the age of 13 (or under 16 in jurisdictions where that is the applicable age).
 We do not knowingly collect personal information from children.
 Because the app does not collect any personal information from any user, no special handling for children's data is required.